hippyvm/hippyvm/README.md

 Building
 ========

-1. You will need this reposity, so please make yourself a "clone" :)
+1. You will need this repository, so please make yourself a "clone" :)
 1. Install Python dependecies from `requirements.txt` file.
 The usual way is to create a [virtualenv](http://www.virtualenv.org/en/latest/) and then inside, but installing system wide (with sudo) is possible as well.
 Then:

     ```